I understand Senators McDowell and Bacik have spoken'

 There would be no accountability whatsoever.
 I cannot understand why such a provision should be allowed to stand.
 I would like to come back to another point later in this debate.
 In the circumstances I have outlined, why should the fact that the matter has been the subject of court proceedings be of such relevance?
 It would not need to have been the subject of an open trial.
 It would suffice for a summons to have been issued, for a statement of claim to have been delivered and for the matter to have been settled and money to have been paid.
 The commission might have backed down, admitted that it got it completely wrong, decided to reinstate the officer and issued an apology to the officer.

 Exactly.
 This section allows the chairperson to refuse to answer questions about such a case on the basis that the statute expressly prohibits him or her from doing so, or from being required to provide answers in any shape or form.
 The High Court would have to accept that as the literal meaning of this section.

 There are three scenarios.
 The first is one where a matter has been decided by the courts and resolved and that resolution has been established.

 It is sub judice.

 The court will have established it.
 The second scenario is where a matter is before the courts.
 I ask Senators to accept the fact that where matters are before the courts they are sub judice.
-Senators might not like that on all occasions but I believe it is desirable.
+Senators might not like that on all occasions, but I believe it is desirable.
 The third scenario is the one which Senator Norris uses as a blanket restriction on accountability for issues that may at some future date come before the courts.
-To that I merely say that these are issues that will be well known, and reiterate the fact that this is a standard provision which in the past does not appear to have resulted in any adverse consequences for debate.
+To that I merely say these are issues that will be well known and reiterate the fact that this is a standard provision which in the past does not appear to have resulted in any adverse consequences for debate.
 Correspondence may well have been exchanged and the issue may well have been the subject of some commentary in the media.
-I do not believe that any chair or CEO is going to use this section in an arbitrary way in order to restrict obligations on accountability.
+I do not believe any chair or CEO is going to use this section in an arbitrary way in order to restrict obligations on accountability.